Masterclass: Relative trace formulae

 Abstract: A profitable strategy for proving cases of (relative) Langlands functionality is to compare relative trace formulae.
 The geometric sides of relative trace formulae are indexed by the set-theoretic quotients of the rational points of an affine variety by the rational points of a reductive group.
 On the other hand, when comparing relative trace formulae, it is often the case that one can only compare the rational points of the corresponding GIT quotient.
 Thus one requires a reorganization of the relative trace formula into ``stable'' pieces indexed by a family of GIT quotients.
 This course

-The conference/masterclass will take place at the Department of Mathematical Sciences, University of Copenhagen.
+The masterclass will take place at the Department of Mathematical Sciences, University of Copenhagen in Auditorium 2 of the HCØ-building.
 See detailed instructions on how to reach Copenhagen and the conference venue.

 Tickets and passes for public transportation can be bought at the Copenhagen Airport and every train or metro station.
 You can find the DSB ticket office on your right-hand side as soon as you come out of the arrival area of the airport.
 DSB has an agreement with 7-Eleven, so many of their shops double as selling points for public transportation.